How to change your name

 Marriage and civil partnership

-You don’t need a deed poll to take your spouse’s or civil partner’s surname.
+You do not need a deed poll to take your spouse’s or civil partner’s surname.
 Send a copy of your marriage or civil partnership certificate to record-holders, such as benefits offices.
 Your documents will be updated for free.

 If you divorce or end your civil partnership